Appoint internally or outsource your DPO?

-If you’re required by law to designate a Data Protection Officer, then I guarantee you’ve thought about whether to appoint internally or whether to outsource your DPO.
-Truth is, there are advantages and disadvantages to both.
+If you’re required by law to designate a Data Protection Officer, then we guarantee you’ve thought about whether to appoint internally or whether to outsource your DPO.
+The truth is, there are advantages and disadvantages to both.

-In this post, I thought I’d set out some of the advantages of both options based on feedback we get from clients.
+In this post, we set out some key advantages to both options, based on feedback we get from clients.
 Whether outsourced or in-sourced, a DPO can help to drive positive change within an organisation.

 The first consideration when appointing someone from within your organisation is whether you have a suitable candidate.
 The regulation stipulates that the DPO:

-- Must have the ability (and capacity) to fulfil all of the tasks required by the role
+- Must have the ability (and capacity) to fulfill all of the tasks required by the role

 - Must perform their tasks and duties in an independent manner

 The DPO also needs to report to the highest level of management within your organisation, so appointing an employee will likely cement the structure more effectively into your organisational chart, ensuring that data protection remains an ongoing consideration at the board level.
 We have plenty of resources to support in-house DPO’s, so visit out our resources page to download some free content.

 Outsource your DPO